-Center currently has adequate PPE and continuously works all avenues to procure additional supplies to maintain par level.
-Center also has corporate support for procurement of PPE and stockpile of supplies in case center runs low.
+Center currently has adequate PPE and continuously pursues alternative avenues to procure additional supplies to maintain PAR levels.
+Center also has corporate support for procurement of PPE and company stockpile in case supplies at the center run low.

 19. DESCRIBE THE CURRENT STAFFING STATUS AND THE PLAN TO ENSURE NO STAFFING SHORTAGES